-The Bodhisatta was once a snake-bite doctor.
-One time when someone was bit by a snake, the Bodhisatta asked his patient whether he wanted the venom treated with medicine and charms or if he wanted the snake to suck it out of the wound.
+The Bodhisatta was once a snakebite doctor.
+When a man was bit by a snake, the Bodhisatta asked his patient whether he wanted the venom treated with medicine and charms or if he wanted the snake to suck it out of the wound.
 He chose the latter.
 The snake was captured and admitted biting the man, but refused to extract the venom.
-So the Bodhisatta built a fire and told the snake that if he did not take back its venom he would be thrown in and killed.
+So the Bodhisatta built a fire and told the snake that if he did not take back the venom, he would be thrown in and killed.
 The snake said he would never do so, preferring to die strong than save his life by being weak, and he crawled toward the fire.
 The Bodhisatta blocked the path and ordered the snake to never harm anyone again.
 He then set the snake free and cured the patient in the usual way.

 In the Lifetime of the Buddha